twse/random-stuff/FontCreator Data Files and Registry Keys.md

 This dialog includes a text box with glyph indexes at the top right corner (it is shown in old versions only).

 ### Automatic Metrics Wizard (`TAUTOMETRICSFORM`)
-This dialog includes a text box prompting the user to use the Professional Edition (using the Home Edition removes the `Visible = False` value).
+This dialog includes a note prompting the user to use the Professional Edition (it is shown if the program is detected to be running the Home Edition).
 Version 10.0 includes three unused features.

 ### OpenType Designer (`TOPENTYPEDESIGNERFORM`)
-These buttons only affects kerning tables.
+These buttons are shown if the GPOS kerning tables are edited.
 The values at the beginning has a capital D in square brackets.
 * **Clear Values** – Set values for all kerning pairs to zero.
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
-* **Clean Up** – Delete all kerning pairs that have a zero value.
+* **Clean Up** – Delete all kerning pairs with zero value.

 ### OpenType Layout Feature Code Editor (`TCODEEDITORFORM`)
 * Debugger dropdown list – Selecting OTLFD, VOLT or FAE will discard changes to the code or load the original code.
 Default is OTLFD.